redis/redis-om-spring/README.md

 * Full-text Search Indices via `@Searchable`
 * `EntityStream`s: Streams-based Query and Aggregations Builder
 * `@Bloom` annotation to determine very fast, with and with high degree of certainty, whether a value is in a collection.
+* `@Vectorize` annotation to generate embeddings for text and images for use in Vector Similarity Searches
+* Vector Similarity Search API (See [Redis Stack Vectors](https://redis.io/docs/stack/search/reference/vectors/))

 **Note:** Redis OM Spring depends on Jedis.